-Since we are going to trust these hardware wallets with our cryptocurrencies (money!), it would be a good idea to look at their background a little bit.
+Since we are going to trust these hardware wallets with our cryptocurrencies, it would be a good idea to look at their background a little bit.
 This will give us more confidence to place our trust in them.

 Note: Slushpool is a mining pool that is very well known in the crypto world!

-Trezor wallet has built a great reputation since it launched and has continued to improve More and more features have been added over time, as well as support for new coins.
+The Trezor wallet has built a great reputation since it launched and has continued to improve.
+More and more features have been added over time, as well as support for new coins.
 This helps it to meet the growing demand for crypto!

 Trezor wallet’s reputation is helped by the fact they have a great team behind the project.
 I recommend you go to their website to learn more about them.

 The first hardware wallet was launched by Ledger in December 2014.
-It has since been improved on, and the latest version is called the Ledger Nano S. It has been very successful, with over 1,000,000 units sold!
+It has since been improved on, and the latest version is called the Ledger Nano X. The Nano S, though, has been very successful, with over 1,000,000 units sold!

 Ledger is one of the leading companies when it comes to secure technology for cryptocurrencies.
 They have the right mix of team, passion and vision, which makes it a very trustworthy brand.

 So, we can see that the Trezor and Ledger Nano S wallets have both built a good reputation and that their teams are doing a great job with the improvements that they make.
 With this in mind, let’s get to the interesting part — comparing their features!